stulp/dmpbbo/demos/bbo/demos.md

-\ref BBO
+# BBO Demos

+## demoOptimization.cpp / demoOptimizationWrapper.py

-\li demoOptimization.cpp:  Demonstrates how to run an evolution strategy to optimize a distance function, implemented as a CostFunction.
+Demonstrates how to run an evolution strategy to optimize a distance function, implemented as a CostFunction.